Why is regular school attendance so important?

 We monitor the attendance of every child in the school.
 We will work and support those children and their families who are not attending school without sufficient reason.
 90% attendance sounds good, but means that your child misses:

 - Over one school year in a school career

-Last year we met our attendance target.
+Last year we fell slightly below our attendance target.
 Our school attendance target this year is 96.2%.
 Together we can achieve it.
 Please help us!

 Timekeeping is also important in the education of your child.
 If your child is persistently late then they are missing out on important learning opportunities at the start of the lesson.
 If your child is late twice or more in a week then you will be contacted and offered any support that you might need to ensure that your child is arriving at school on time.

 Attendance letters will be issued at the end of every half term and detail your child’s current attendance.
 We want to encourage and praise children who attend school regularly.
 Throughout the year there will be many opportunities for children to be rewarded for good and significantly improved attendance.